-U.S. and Canadian federal income tax considerations The notes and common shares issuable upon conversion of the notes will be subject to special and complex tax rules.
-Holders are urged to consult their own tax advisors with respect to the U.S. and Canadian federal, state, provincial, local and foreign tax consequences of purchasing, owning and disposing of the notes and the common shares issuable upon conversion of the notes.
+U.S. and Canadian federal income tax considerations All holders are urged to consult their own tax advisors with respect to the U.S. and Canadian federal, state, provincial, territorial, local and foreign tax consequences of purchasing, owning and disposing of the common shares.
 See "Income tax considerations."

-Potential investors that are U.S. taxpayers should be aware that we believe we are currently a "passive foreign investment company," or PFIC, and we expect to be a PFIC for all taxable years prior to the time Brisas begins production.
-For more information on tax considerations related to our PFIC status see "Income tax considerations- U.S. federal income tax considerations."
+Potential investors that are U.S. Holders (as defined below) should be aware that we believe we are currently a "passive foreign investment company," or PFIC, and we expect to be a PFIC for all taxable years prior to the time Brisas begins production.
+For more information on tax considerations related to our PFIC status see "Income tax considerations - Certain United States federal income tax considerations."
+Risk factors See "Risk factors" in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common shares.